Markus-Zlabinger/kconnect/README.md

 ## Annotated Datasets

- The dataset contains annotations for 1,147 clinical trial reports with PIC labels and 1,416 clinical trial reports with sentiment labels.
+ The datasets contain annotations of 1,147 clinical trial reports with PIC labels and 1,416 clinical trial reports with sentiment labels.
 The annotations were created by five annotators working as librarians in medical facilities in the UK.
-Most samples are annotated redundantly by two annotators on average (wich allows, e.g., aggregation of labels using majority voting).
+Most samples are annotated redundantly by two annotators on average (which allows, e.g., aggregation of labels using majority voting).

 You find the annotations for sentiment analysis in the subfolder *data/sentiment/*.
 The annotations for PIC labeling can be found in *data/pic/*.
 The annotations are linked to sentences, identified by a unique sentence id (senid).
 The senids are in following format **PMID:SENIDX**, describing a PubMedID (PMID) and the index of the sentence (SENIDX).
 The sentence texts for each senid can be found in *data/sentences.json*.
 To split a sentence into tokens that align with the named-entities, you can simply split the sentence by whitespace.